JOURNAL OF GENTRY GENEALOGY

 v.
 John Gentry, baptized 27 Nov 1687.

 [Note.
 The transcription of the baptismal, marriage and burial records at Lindsell as reported to Mrs. Herbert Gentry appears to be in error as far as dates of the Julian calendar are concerned.
-One source gives Margaret Gentry as being buried in March 1682/3 (1683 by our calendar), while Samuel is listed as marrying again in May 1682.
-The second Samuel is listed as being baptized and buried in Jan 1684/5 (1685 by our calendar), while his younger brother Roger was baptized in May 1685 and died in the same year.
-It seems probable that there may have been some confusion in recording the original dates and then converting them from Julian to modern calendar years.]
+It seems probable that there may have been some confusion in recording the original dates and then converting them from Julian to modern calendar years.
+The corrected dates as taken from images of the original register are given in the references below.]

 Fifth Generation